OkomoJacob/8d19d988d6f/README.md

 #### Credits
 Hitherto, we give sincere credits to [Jacob Okomo](https://okomojacob.herokuapp.com) and [Christine Joy](https://github.com/JoyChristine) who has since been committing to this project.
 -Thank you

+##### Progress Report
+-Merge Joy's work(Search bar)
+-Scroll to top working on Elijah's, merge to main from the owl folder